losephjambert/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- The biggest difference between `.forEach` and `.map` is that `.map` returns an array with each element being the result of a callback function while `.forEach` returns `undefined`.

 2. What is the difference between a function and a method?

+- A method is a function attached to an object

 3. What is closure?

+- A closure is the combination of a function and the lexical environment within which that function was declared.
+Metaphorically speaking, a state in the USA forms a closure.
+The state inherits all the variables and methods contained within the USA, but has its own variables and methods that it can apply to the inherited properties from the USA.
+The state forms a closure containing its land and laws within the scope of the USA's land and laws.

 4. Describe the four rules of the 'this' keyword.